 8 Things Your Credit Card Can't Buy

-We use credit cards for so much these days, it’s hard to imagine that there are places that don’t accept credit cards at all—unless, of course, the card reader is broken.
-If you can’t use a credit card for a purchase, it’s often because there’s a high fraud risk or because that type of transaction is illegal in the U.S. Take a look at the things your credit card cannot buy.
+We use credit cards for so much these days.
+It is hard to imagine that there are places that don’t accept credit cards at all—unless, of course, the card reader is broken.
+If you can’t use a credit card for a purchase, it’s often because there is a high fraud risk to the purchase or because that type of transaction is illegal in the United States.

 Getting cryptocurrency with your credit card is tricky.
 Five top credit card issuers—Bank of America, JP Morgan Chase, Citigroup, Capital One, and Discover—have banned cryptocurrency purchases.
 Other credit card users may allow you to purchase cryptocurrency like Bitcoin, but Visa and MasterCard may treat the purchase as a cash advance.
 That means you’ll pay a cash advance fee and a higher interest rate for the transaction, just like you would if you used cash.
 You can only use American Express with the cryptocurrency app Abra.

 You also have very limited options for buying a money order with a credit card.
 Most businesses that sell money orders, like the United States Post Service, do not accept credit cards for money orders.
 If you find a merchant that does accept credit cards, the purchase will be treated like a cash advance, which means fees and a higher interest rate.

 If you’re planning a trip to the casino soon, be sure to take your cash because you won’t be able to use your credit card to buy casino chips.
 Some states have laws that prohibit the purchase of casino chips with credit cards.
 On top of that, credit card processing networks like Visa and MasterCard don’t allow merchants to accept credit cards for gambling chips.
 You can take the more expensive route of taking out a cash advance and then purchasing the casino chips, but using cash from your checking account is a far less expensive option.